Coronavirus digest: Germany expands high-risk areas to Romania, Lithuania | DW | 03.10.2021

 New Zealand has tightened border restrictions on Sunday, as the country records new infections in areas that were free of the virus.

-"We are introducing the requirement for air travelers aged 17 and over, who are not New Zealand citizens, to be fully vaccinated to enter New Zealand," COVID-19 response minister Chris Hipkins said.
+"We are introducing the requirement for air travelers aged 17 and over, who are not New Zealand citizens, to be fully vaccinated to enter New Zealand," said Chris Hipkins, the country's COVID-19 response minister.

 The latest restrictions come as the city of Hamilton and neighboring town Raglan were put under a snap, five-day lockdown after two people tested positive.
-The cases are not believed to be linked to the outbreak in Auckland, 160 kilometers to the north.
+The cases are not believed to be linked to the outbreak in Auckland, 160 kilometers (about 100 miles) to the north.

-Australia’s ongoing outbreak of the virus has spread outside the country’s two most populous states, with over 1,900 new infections of the Delta variant reported on Sunday.
+The ongoing outbreak of the virus in Australia has spread outside the two most populous states, with over 1,900 new infections of the delta variant reported on Sunday.

 While 1,887 cases and 13 deaths were reported in the states of Victoria and New South Wales, the island state of Tasmania also recorded a new local infection.
 New cases were also reported in the South Australia state over the weekend.

-Under the Million Dollar Vax campaign, a one-million-dollar cash prize ticket will be drawn on November 5.
-In addition to that, around 3,100 gift cards worth 1,000 dollars each will be drawn through this month.
+Under the Million Dollar Vax campaign, a $1-million cash prize ticket will be drawn on November 5.
+In addition, around 3,100 gift cards worth $1,000 each will be drawn through this month.

 see/rc (AP, AFP, Reuters, dpa)